 My hope is that this series helps you to use this great technology effectively for your own training.

 In this series I have also drawn on examples from my own experience of training champion cyclists over the past 40 + years.

 How you can get the most improvements to your cycling from whichever system you decide to use.

 Technology cyclists and triathletes

-Power meters are now reasonably priced so a lot of cyclists and triathletes are now using them.
+Power meters are now reasonably priced and more accessible to cyclists and triathletes.

 Tour De France

 Heart Rate is clearly still an important part of training and racing data for a lot of pro teams.

 During hot mountain stages of the Tour De France heart rate monitor chest straps are usually visible as riders climb with open jerseys.

 Most if not all of the pros and their sports science teams and coaches use Power Meters.